opensearch-project/opensearch-js/test/integration/README.md

 npm run test:integration
 ```

-The first time you run this command, the OpenSearchrepository will be cloned inside the integration test folder, to be able to access the YAML specification, so it might take some time *(luckily, only the first time)*.<br/>
+The first time you run this command, the OpenSearch repository will be cloned inside the integration test folder, to be able to access the YAML specification, so it might take some time *(luckily, only the first time)*.<br/>
-Once the OpenSearchrepository has been cloned, the testing suite will connect to the provided OpenSearchinstance and then checkout the build hash in the repository.
+Once the OpenSearch repository has been cloned, the testing suite will connect to the provided OpenSearch instance and then checkout the build hash in the repository.
 Finally, it will start running every test.

 The specification does not allow the test to be run in parallel, so it might take a while to run the entire testing suite; on my machine, `MacBookPro15,2 core i7 2.7GHz 16GB of RAM` it takes around four minutes.